-Accounting [MH05382] - Semester Daily
+Accounting [MH05382]

-l Credit.
+1 Credit.
 This beginning business course addresses the financial characteristics of sole proprietorship, partnership and corporation businesses in establishing and maintaining financial records.
-Students will become skilled at using the basic accounting equation, journalizing and posting transactions, preparing and interpreting an accounting worksheet.
+Students will become skilled at using the basic accountingequation, journalizing and posting transactions, preparing and interpreting an accounting worksheet.
 The course focuses on events preceding the preparation of an income statement and balance sheet.
-Automated computer exercise and business accounting simulations are included.
+Automated computer exercise and business ac- counting simulations are included.
 Students will be required to work in the school store lab after school.
 May count towards Business endorsement requirement.
 Prerequisite: Junior or senior standing.

-Business Law [MH03112] - Semester Daily
+Business Law [MH03112